bloominstituteoftechnology/react-american-football-scoreboard/README.md

 ### STEP 1 & 2 - Adding Team Scores to the Component's State

-- [ ] Import the `useState` hook
+- [x] Import the `useState` hook
-- [ ] Set up the state values for the Lions team score using the state hook
+- [x ] Set up the state values for the Lions team score using the state hook

 ```js
 const [value, setValue] = useState(); // Give these better names, and decide whether you want to pass an initial score into the state hook as the initialValue